“Everyone knows” that California’s community property law makes you liable for spouse’s debts.

 But while the community property may be liable for your spouse’s debts, you personally aren’t liable if you didn’t incur the debt.

 So, your spouse’s creditor can’t reach your separate property.
 Nor can that creditor take property you acquire after the marriage ends for your former spouse’s debts.

-Further, in California, there is no liability for garden variety debts of the other spouse once the marriage ends: your spouse’s debts don’t follow you after the marriage unless the judgment of dissolution so provides.
+Once the marriage ends, your spouse’s debts don’t follow you after the marriage unless the judgment of dissolution awards a debt to you.

 Creation of community property